 Dealing with bankruptcy proceedings can create a stressful situation.
-Add to that filing your taxes and your anxiety increases.
+Add filing your taxes and the anxiety only increases.
 Following a few tips can ensure you will be able to keep more of your refund while filing for bankruptcy.
 If you’re like everyone else, then you are probably looking forward to the extra money you get at tax time.
 You may be able to keep at least some of your refund and this will depend on when and how you file your taxes when contemplating or going through a bankruptcy.

 How To Keep Your Tax Refund

 If you know that you are going to be filing for bankruptcy, then you should file your taxes as soon as possible before doing so.
 When you receive your refund, you should spend down the money before filing for bankruptcy.
 This is referred to as proper exemption planning before filing for bankruptcy.
 Once you’ve spent the money, these are irreversible expenses.
 Once the money has been spent, you do not need to worry about forfeiting it in the bankruptcy.

 There may be times when you need to file for bankruptcy before you receive your tax refund.
 This can happen if you are dealing with a garnishment, foreclosure or repossession.
 During such situations, a bankruptcy filing is urgent.
 Your refund will then become an asset of the bankruptcy estate.
 You may be able to exempt a certain amount of your refund.
 However, you need to know the amount you can exempt, as well as an estimate of your expected refund.

 Chapter 7 Versus Chapter 13